 - And the sweet treats: Nutella, Nutella, and more Nutella, the best-known chocolate hazelnut spread in Italy and coarsely chopped hazelnuts.
 In the US, you could stuff it with peanut butter and chocolate chips.
 This would definitely be scrumptious.

 How can you store piadina?

-Cooked piadina discs keep fresh in the fridge in an airtight container up to 2 days.
-You may freeze them too: cook the discs briefly (about one minute each side), pile them divided by a sheet of parchment paper, and put into the freezer.
-When you need, you won’t have to defrost them.
-Place the frozen dough onto a very hot pan and cook until done!
-It will be as scrumptious as a fresh one.
+Cooked piadina discs keep fresh in the fridge in an airtight container for up to 2 days.
+You may freeze them too; cook the discs briefly (about one minute each side), divide them with sheets of parchment paper between them, wrap them up, and put them in the freezer.
+When you want one, you won’t have to defrost it.
+Just place the frozen dough disc onto a very hot pan and cook it until done.
+It will be just as scrumptious as a fresh one.